khimsh/gulp-project-starter-files/README.md

 ### How to use it

 1. Clone the repository.
+2. Run `npm i` or `npm install` to download required npm packages.
-2. Run `gulp` initially to generate dist folder.
+3. Run `gulp` initially to generate dist folder.
-3. Run `gulp watch` to start the server and watch files.
+4. Run `gulp watch` to start the server and watch files.

 Optionally you can run `gulp build` to generate docs folder with all files.